Menswear (band): Formation to initial breakup

-The band was formed by singer Johnny Dean and bassist Stuart Black afer initially meeting at the Blow Up Club on Oxford Street, London in 1993 and deciding to form a band in 1994.
+The band was formed in 1994 by singer Johnny Dean and bassist Stuart Black, initiated at a 1993 meeting at the Blow Up Club on Oxford Street, London.
 Dean then enlisted guitarist Chris Gentry, who he knew through a mutual friend from their hometown of Southend-on-Sea.
 The 3 befriended Blur guitarist Graham Coxon, who would often let them stay at his home in Camden.
 Black also played trumpet on stage with Blur.
 Original drummer Todd Parmenter was soon replaced by Matt Everitt.
 Additional guitarist Simon White was enlisted.
 The band were managed by Adrian Webb, who ran the Club Smashing nights at the Good Mixer in Camden.
 Thanks to their newly acquired connections with the local music scene, the band landed a front cover feature in Melody Maker and mentioned in Select magazine before they had released their debut single.

 Initially, the band's fashion was mod in style and as part of their record deal all had suits made by iconic Soho tailor Mark Powell.
 Musically, they were influenced by Blur's second album Modern Life Is Rubbish and Elastica.

 Following a bidding war between record companies, the band signed to London Records for £90,000 and a lucrative 18.5% gross revenues after just their fifth gig.
 Shortly afterwards, they signed a £500,000 publishing deal despite having just seven songs in their repertoire - working out at around £70,000 per song.

 They appeared on Top of the Pops a week before their first single had even been released.
 Their first single was "I'll Manage Somehow".
 Their second single "Daydreamer" peaked at number 14 in the UK Singles Chart, but saw the band accused of plagiarising Wire; AllMusic describes the track as sounding "more like Wire than Elastica, only funnier, even if it may be unintentional".
 In 2013, Dean complained about accusations of copying Elastica, stating that "Daydreamer is ripping off Wire.
 Not Elastica.
 And we were not sued by Wire like Elastica were, because Daydreamer is influenced by Wire, rather than plagiarising them.
 I was actually introduced to Wire by Graham Coxon, not Elastica."
 However, in 2024 in response to a video uploaded by comedian Limmy he admitted that the band "were actually ripping off Elastica ripping off Wire by the way.
 Not Bowie.
 That was Suede innit?".